-Best Ultra-Thin Cases for iPhone 7
+Best Ultra-thin Cases for iPhone 7

 The GOOSPERY design has a raised bezel around your iPhone's screen, along with a bezel around the camera, so you don't have to worry about scratching your lens while carrying your iPhone in your pocket.

 The case comes in a ton of different colors, including black, blue, gold, gray, green, hot pink, red, rose gold, and silver.
+You can pick up the GOOSPERY i-Jelly Case for around $9.

 What's your go-to?

-Is there an ultra-thin, minimalistic iPhone 7 case you can't help but love?
+Is there an ultra-thin, minimalist iPhone 7 case you can't help but love?
 Let us know so we can try it out for ourselves!

+Updated August 2017: Removed the i-BlasonClear Halo Series from our list and added RANVOO.